astreus-ai/astreus-whatsapp-plugin/README.md

 // Initialize the plugin
 await whatsAppPlugin.init();

+// Create a plugin manager and add the WhatsApp plugin const pluginManager = new PluginManager({
+  name: 'messaging-plugins',
+  tools: whatsAppPlugin.getTools()
+});

-// Create an agent with the plugin const agent = await createAgent({
+// Create an agent with the plugin manager const agent = await createAgent({
   name: 'WhatsApp Agent',
   description: 'An agent that can interact with WhatsApp',
   provider: provider,
   memory: memory,
-  database: db
+  database: db,
+  plugins: [pluginManager]
 });

-// Add WhatsApp plugin tools to the agent whatsAppPlugin.getTools().forEach(tool => agent.addTool(tool));
 ```

 ## Available Tools